Pennsieve/pennsieve-agent/README.md

 ### Using workflows

  * Install [nextflow](https://www.nextflow.io/)
-   * This will Java 8 - 20 to work
+   * This will require JDK 8 - 20 to work
    * Move add nextflow to your path so it is globally accessible
    * Confirm installation with `nextflow -version`
  * Make your workflow file.
 See [Demo Workflow](https://github.com/Pennsieve/nextflow_example) example